 I know I go crazy when my son goes out with his friends, and I don't hear from him for hours, and my mind is filled with all the things that could've or would've gone wrong.
 I don't call him because I want him to know that I trust him, but at the same time, I want him to be responsible enough to let me know what's happening - I might be expecting a little too much if I'm asking him to give me hourly reports!

 To be able to trust them, we need to set ground rules and boundaries for our boys to adhere to and follow.
-Only when they can consistently follow these rules, the ability to trust falls into place.
+Only when they can consistently follow these rules does the ability to trust falls into place.
 Our boys need to know this.

 One truth is - teenagers are bound to break some rules and boundaries to exert their independence, so don't take it personally.
 If there are rules set, then it will be easier to navigate the times when rules are broken.
 The ability to trust and be trusted is a process in itself.
 We both have to work towards that.

-Also, as parents, we need to trust our instincts - normally they're true!
+Also, as parents, we need to trust our instincts - usually, they're true!

 7 - LET THEM KNOW THAT THEY ARE LOVED